-- A new consumption of space by companies: activities that require less sq.m, but an increased need for collaboration and sharing spaces. - Well-being at work and the work-life balance of central importance to companies in order to attract and retain the best talent
+- A new consumption of the city and living spaces space by companies: to introduce new services activities that require less sq.m, but an increased need for demand and political will collaboration and sharing spaces. - Well-being at work and the work-life balance of central importance to companies in order to attract and retain the best talent

-L1ve - 75 avenue de la Grande Armée, Paris
+Live - 75 avenue de la Grande Armée.
+Paris